Edit Templates > Understanding assignment types

 - Different people handle the same role depending on the project

-- You rotate responsibilities based on who’s available
+- You rotate responsibilities based on availability

 - The same template works across departments with similar roles